supersubwoofer/bucklescript-tea-sam/README.md

-This is a starter kit for bucklescript with [tea](https://github.com/OvermindDL1/bucklescript-tea).
-It uses [rollup.js](https://rollupjs.org/) to package the javascript and [serve](https://github.com/zeit/serve) to serve the release folder.
+This is an experiment for SAM pattern on bucklescript-TEA

 # Organisation